iqbalyarkhan/old-website/content/2020-06-26--Knapsack-Problems.md

 }
 ```

 If you trace the recursive call stack above, you'll notice that there are multiple values being re-calculated.
 How do I know this?
 Well, as I said earlier, if a recursive function is making multiple calls to itself, it is guaranteed to have overlapping computations.
-As a result, the running time of this algorithm is $2^N$.
+In addition, for this solution, we also have the case where we look at each element and for each element we have 2 choices: either we choose the element or we don't.
+Performing these 2 choice calculations for each element ad we get running time of this algorithm as $2^N$.
 We can do much better!

 ### Memoization

 We can actually save values once calculated by either recursive call.
 As mentioned earlier, this process of saving already calculated values is called **memoization**.
 To save these results, we need to create a 2D vector.
-This vector will then hold our intermediate results for us. **This intermediate result is nothing but the max profit up till that point**.
+This vector will then hold our intermediate results. **This intermediate result is nothing but the max profit up till that point**.
+We'll elaborate more on this below.

 How do we determine the size of our 2D vector?
 What would be n and what would be m?
 To determine that, we need to find out the elements we need to keep track of.
 For example, in the recursive solution above, there's no point in keeping track of the arrays themselves, they're constant.
 The only two things changing in the algorithm above are:
 - `c` capacity that decreases with every addition of element